 To do this successfully, having accurate measurements of the single doors is necessary.
 Also, having two doors of identical is necessary.

 Ask yourself, how big do you want the double door to be.
 Make sure that the double doors will fit the space in a suitable way, without being overwhelming.
 You should also consider the final design and look you want and can look at pictures online to get an idea.
+You will also need to decide whether you would like to use 2 panel or 3 panel doors.

 It is not impossible to do this task all by yourself.
 However, if you don’t have expertise in the area, you should get a professional contractor to do the job.
 Doors can be quite heavy to move and the process can be difficult and time-consuming.
 So, you can rest and let a professional handle this work.